Overview

 - dynamic Qt build: Easiest option, you only need to install the pre-built Qt DLLs for your compiler with the official Qt installer.
 The binaries need the Qt DLLs to work.

-After Qt is ready, you can build TyTools by executing the following commands in the project directory:
+Once Qt is ready, you can build TyTools by executing the following commands in the project directory:

 Build on Linux